cj-mills/christianjmills/_posts/2020-11-10-Barracuda-PoseNet-Tutorial-4.md

 For each heatmap, we'll first need to locate the index with the  highest confidence value.
 This indicates what region of the image the model thinks is most likely to contain that key point.
 We'll create a separate method to handle this.

 The new method will be called `LocateKeyPointIndex()` and take in the `heatmaps` and `offsets` tensors along with the current `keypointIndex`.
-It will return a [`Tuple`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples) containing the `(X,Y)` coordinates from the heatmap index, the associated offset vector, and the confidence value at the heatmap index.
+It will return a [`Tuple`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/value-tuples) containing the `(x,y)` coordinates from the heatmap index, the associated offset vector, and the confidence value at the heatmap index.

 ![locateKeyPointIndex_method](\images\barracuda-posenet-tutorial\locateKeyPointIndex_method.png)